nvembar/sam_api/sam/search.md

 3) Boolean based search fields must be grouped together at the front of a URL:

-Note: If your search includes ‘Disaster Response Contractor, the disasterResponse search field must be the last Boolean search field in the group
+Note: If your search includes 'Disaster Response Contractor', the disasterResponse search field must be the last Boolean search field in the group

 Example: qterms=womanOwnedBusiness:true+AND+sba8AProgram:
 true+AND+disasterResponse:true+AND+legalBusinessName:cats

 4) There should only be one space (‘+’) between each term and in between “AND” and “OR”

 5) Quick Search does not allow grouping

 6) When grouping Legal Business Name and Country in an advanced search, the term legalBusinessName must come before samAddress.country.